-The Coach and Physio screen will appear once a month.
+The Coach and Physio screen will automatically appear frequently through out you match schedule, but can be accessed whenever you like from the main menu.
 The number of coaching/physio sessions available is determined by your budget allocation at the start of the season (see Budget Allocation chapter).

-To allocate a session to a player, first

-select him and then assign the training session you require from the pop-up menu.
+To allocate a session to a player, first select him and then assign the training session you require from the pop-up menu.
 An icon representing the type of training he is undergoing will appear opposite his name.